PennCIS233/Practical-HW2/README.md

 6.  `clearState(address, appID)`
     - **TODO:** Create transaction, sign and send, similar to above

-## Step 4 - Implement the React front end

-To use our application, we could write scripts to interact with the blockchain, but it is much easier to interact with a nice user interface.
-So, we will be connecting our blockchain to a React frontend to interact with the blockchain!

-#### A brief tour of our React application
+## Bonus - A brief tour of our React application

 In this project, we have pre-built the React application for you to connect to, but we'll briefly touch over the file structure of our project.